Flint Drug Lawyer

 When your freedom, reputation, and finances are at stake, you need a seasoned Flint drug lawyer by your side to help you come out on top.
 As a former prosecutor, Attorney Maurice Davis knows how prosecutors build their cases, which gives him a unique ability to build an effective defense.
 When it comes to negotiating a plea agreement, Attorney Davis knows what prosecutors are looking for and the areas in which they may be able to make concessions.

-The key to the defense of drug cases, however, is in ensuring that some of the prosecutor’s evidence gets excluded from the case.
+The key to the defense of drug cases, (similar to DUI cases) however, is in ensuring that some of the prosecutor’s evidence gets excluded from the case.
 By filing a motion to suppress, your lawyer can make sure that any evidence that the police obtained illegally will not be presented at your trial.
 For example, if the police found drugs in your car, but cannot articulate why they pulled you over in the first place, the drugs cannot be used as evidence against you.
 There are many situations that may result in the exclusion of evidence of your case.

 At Davis Law Group, we have built our reputation on our ability to successfully resolve the following types of drug cases: